Skip to content

 7 min read

-Each method has a sweet spot.
 The mistake most buyers make is reaching for the most expensive option (ZoomInfo) when the cheapest one (Agency Vista) covers the use case at 1/40th the price.

-Method 2: LinkedIn Sales Navigator
+When does LinkedIn Sales Navigator make sense?

 LinkedIn has the most up-to-date agency data in the world because the agencies maintain it themselves.

 • Cost: $99/user/month for Sales Navigator.
-Higher tiers have higher per-month costs.
+Higher tiers cost more.

 • Time: days of clicking + filtering.
 Bulk export is rate-limited and partly manual.